Ashraful2880/Client-AI-Auto-Cars/README.md

 * Admin Can Delete, Update, Manage Products.
 * Admin Can Add New Products.
 * Admin Can Make Admin Also.
+* Users Can Registration With Email.
-* Users Can Registration With Email & Password.
+* Users Can Login with Email & Password
-* Users Can Also Log in With Google Sign In.
+* Users Can Also Log in With Google.
 * Users can Manage,Delete Their Orders.
 * Users Can Also Give Feedback & It Show in the Home Page With Star.
 * Responsive With Mobile,Tablet & Laptop.